Gardashaliyeva/Network_automation/README.md

-Python code to connect a MikroTik router via SSH
+Python code to connect and send commands to a MikroTik router via SSH